BY-LAWS

 Article I –– Purpose

-To further exchange of information and co-operation between persons commonly interested in Amateur Radio, to promote radio knowledge, fraternalism and individual operation efficiency and to so conduct club programs and activities as to advance the general interest and welfare of the amateur radio community, and for social and recreational purposes within the meaning of section 501 (c)(7) of the Internal Revenue Code of 1954 or the corresponding provisions of any future United States internal revenue law.
+To further exchange of information and co-operation between persons commonly interested in Amateur Radio, to promote radio knowledge, friendship; individual operation efficiency; to conduct club programs and activities to advance the general interest and welfare of the amateur radio community; and for social and recreational purposes within the meaning of section 501 (c)(3) of the Internal Revenue Code of 1954, or the corresponding provisions of any future United States Internal Revenue law.

 Article II — MEMBERSHIP

-All persons interested in amateur radio shall be eligible for membership as provided by Article 5 of the Articles of Incorporation.
+All persons interested in Amateur Radio shall be eligible for membership as provided here.

 Article III – MEETINGS

 Section 1.
 ANNUAL MEETING.
-The annual meeting of members shall be held the first Wednesday of April each year as such place as shall be designated in a notice of the meeting.
+The annual meeting of members shall be held the first Wednesday of April each year at such place as shall be designated in a notice of the meeting.

 Section 3.
 SPECIAL MEETINGS.
-Special meetings may be called by the Pres. or by the Board of Directors or upon request (written) of any five club members.
+Special meetings may be called by the President or by the Board of Directors or upon (written)request of any five club members.
 Notices shall be sent to members concerning special meetings and the business to be transacted.
 Only such business as designated shall be transacted.
-Such notices shall be postmarked at least 7 days prior to the meeting time.
+Such notices shall be postmarked if mailed, or dated if electronic means is used at least 7 days prior to the meeting time.

-Article IV — OFFICERS – ENUMERATION, ELECTION, REMOVAL FROM OFFICE
+Article IV — OFFICERS – ENUMERATION, ELECTION, ACKNOWLEDGMENT, REMOVAL FROM OFFICE

 Section 1.
 The officers of this corporation shall be a President, a Vice President, a Secretary, a Treasurer, and such officers as shall from time to time be chosen.

-Section 3.
-Officers may be removed by a three-fourths a vote of the membership
+Section 4.
+Officers may be removed by a three-fourths vote of the membership.

 Article V — DUTIES OF OFFICERS

 Section 1.
 PRESIDENT.
-Shall preside at all meetings of this club, and conduct the same according to the rules adopted.
-He/she shall enforce due observance of the articles of incorporation and By-Laws, decide all questions of order, sign all official documents that are adopted by the club, and none others, and perform all other customary duties pertaining to the office of President.
+Shall preside at all meetings of this club and conduct the same according to the rules adopted.
+He/she shall enforce due observance of the articles of incorporation and By-Laws, decide all questions of order, sign all official documents that are adopted by the club, and no others, and perform all other customary duties pertaining to the office of President.

 Section 2.
 VICE-PRESIDENT.
 Shall assume all duties of the president in absence of the latter.
 He/she shall also serve as chairperson of the activities committee.